Auroraceratops: Description

 Though most other neoceratopsians are characterized by a long, narrow snout, Auroraceratops has a shorter wider one.
 The 20 cm skull itself is rather flat and wide.
 The premaxillae have at least two pairs of striated fang-like teeth.
 Paired rugose areas, very probably covered in keratin in life, are in front of the eyes and on the jugal with corresponding areas on the lower jaw.
-These roughened knobs were likely to have been used for inter- and intra-specific interactions.
-While they would not have been much use as a physical defense against predators, another possible function for these structures would be in pushing or butting contests between members of the same species either for mating rights or social disputes.
+Some specimens show a variation in skull morphology, possibly representing intra-specific variation or sexual dimorphism, though taphonomy might also be the reason.
+The bone beds of articulated Auroraceratops specimens (1869 skeletal elements from 74 individuals) indicate that these individuals died by rapid burial inside burrows based on its preservation in a curled up position and lack of bone weathering.

-Auroraceratops is a rather derived moderate-sized basal neoceratopsian that adds diversity to that clade, displaying skull features not present in Archaeoceratops or Liaoceratops.
+Auroraceratops is a rather derived moderate-sized basal neoceratopsian that adds diversity to that clade, displaying skull features not present in Archaeoceratops or Liaoceratops, such as the external naris being round in Auroraceratops but elliptical in the other two genera.
 A detailed analysis of the post-cranial skeleton published in 2019 showed that the animal would have walked bipedally and had an estimated length of 1.25 m, hip height of 44 cm and body mass of 15.5 kg.